aki0514/RuSpacer/README.md

 This repository contains:

 - Scripts and commands used to extract and analyze CRISPR spacers from metagenomic datasets derived from the gastrointestinal microbiomes of ruminants.
-- Sample data and instructions for reproducing key steps of the analysis pipeline.

 Detailed information is summarized in the manuscript titled: